Zuehlke/aws-cloudformation-tutorial/readme.md

 ## CloudFormation Template
 A template is a JSON or YAML formatted text file that describes the AWS infrastructure.
 We will use  the JSON format for building our infrastructure.
-A template provides the following characteristics:
+A template provides the following advantages:

 - Create a complete stack
+- Keep everything in a single template
 - Replace components/resources as updates without losing data (auto-migration)
 - Custom parameters (environment variables)
 - Manage deployments
 - Manageable over the cli or the webinterface

-## Main components
+## Main sections

 The template is divided into several sections.